vmovva/sample.servlet/README.md

 Servlet Sample
 ==============

-This sample project contains a simple Servlet application.
+This project contains a simple Servlet application.

-## Running
+## Running in Eclipse

 1. Download and install [Eclipse with the WebSphere Developer Tools](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/).
 2. Create a new Liberty Profile Server.
 See [step 3](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/) for details.